 Sociological Theories/Perspectives: A perspective is a way of looking at something, or an opinion about something.
 A sociological perspective is a way of looking at society.
-There are many different perspectives in sociology.
+There are many different perspectives in sociology as there are many different viewpoints from which sociologists study society.
 Below are three examples of sociological theories you will learn and evaluate on the A Level Sociology course.
 They are Functionalism, Marxism and Feminism.